 - Eastern Kuku Yalanji IPA

-Land and Sea Rangers undertake cultural heritage site management, protected species monitoring and conservation, feral animal management, fire management, erosion control, habitat restoration, weed control, planning and management.
+Indigenous ranger programs operate throughout and adjacent to the Area and are taking a lead role in managing Country.
+Rangers undertake cultural heritage site management, protected species monitoring and conservation, feral animal management, fire management, erosion control, habitat restoration, weed control, planning and management.